-Company Summary & Analysis Students will be assigned companies to evaluate.
-The evaluation should be done individually according to guidelines provided.
-The assignment will be turned in using Turnitin.
+Company Analysis Each student will be assigned a company to evaluate.
+The evaluation should be completed individually according to guidelines provided.
+The assignment will be submitted using Turnitin.
 It is the student's responsibility to view similarity and make corrections.
-Assignments are due each week and there will be no extensions.